Today you're going to learn how to choose wind turbine motors and build a simple and cheap low power wind turbine, entirely homemade from scratch.

-First, find an old generation PC286, open it and remove 5.25 inch floppy drive unit - Picture 1.
-As you already guessed, floppy drive will serve as a "donor" for the most important part – power generator stepper motor.
-After opening floppy drive unit, carefully extract stepper motor (pictures 2 and 3).
+First, find an old generation PC386, open it, and remove a 5.25-inch floppy drive unit - Picture 1.
+As you already guessed, the floppy drive will serve as a "donor" for the most crucial part - stepper motor.
+After opening the floppy drive unit, carefully extract the motor (pictures 2 and 3).

-Drill two holes with stationary drill on the shaft as shown in Figure 4.
-This we allow you to directly attach the turbine (propeller) onto stepper rotor, using two screws.
+Drill two holes with a stationary drill on the shaft, as shown in Figure 4.
+Now you can directly attach the turbine (propeller) onto the stepper rotor, using two screws.

-Next, we will construct electronic power stabilizer (Picture 5).
-This circuit will rectify alternate current (convert it from AC to DC) generated by windmill and stabilize the voltage precisely at 5 volts (Picture 6) so that we can safely connect any USB device.
-Although we have used the printed circuit board, you can solder and interconnect all electronic components directly.
-You will need soldering iron and some tin with solder paste.
+Next, we will construct an electronic charge controller (Picture 5).
+This circuit will convert AC to DC (rectify alternate current) and stabilize the voltage precisely at 5 volts (Picture 6) so that we can harmlessly connect any USB device.

 Picture 7 - Wind generator schematic diagram